 Our mortgage payment is cheaper, especially due to the profit we made on selling our old house and the lower interest rates.
 But, it’s not like our new house is less value.

 Honestly, it really comes down to what you want to prioritize.
 For us, it was simplicity and having a hosting space and room for friends and family to come and visit.

 Some people want a homestead so they move to a smaller home with a larger lot.
-Or some people enjoy fixxer uppers and so they buy an older home in need of renovatios.
+Or some people enjoy fixer uppers and so they buy an older home in need of renovations.